This content mentions suicide or suicidal thoughts. Please read with care. There are details of where to find help at the bottom of this page.

 The need for suicide prevention is at least as great as ever.
-In the UK, the suicide rate appears to have risen for the first time since 2013, according to new figures from the Office of National Statistics.
+In the UK, the suicide rates continued to rise, according to the latest figures from the Office of National Statistics.
 The 2019 rates for men were at their highest level since 2000.

 So what is going on - and what can change things for the better?